Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**best_lowest_coverage:** Based on coverage of all libraries, The lowest average coverage of this sRNA will be showed here.

-	**track/coverage:** Shows the coverage information of the libraries about this sRNA. "high" means the highest coverage of the library, "low" means the lowest coverage of the library, and "avg" represents the average coverage of this sRNA.
+	**track/coverage:** Shows the coverage information of the libraries about this sRNA. "high" means the highest coverage of the libraries, "low" means the lowest coverage of the libraries, and "avg" represents the average coverage of this sRNA.

-	**normalized_secondary_energy_change(by_length):** Secondary folding change (normalized by length) of this sRNA.
+	**normalized_secondary_energy_change(by_length):** Secondary folding energy change (normalized by length) of this sRNA.

 	**sRNA_types:** Shows the sRNA type.

 	**conflict_sORF:** If this sRNA overlaps sORF, the overlapped sORF will be showed here.

-	**nr_hit_number:** The hits number of this sRNA in nr database.
+	**nr_hit_number:** The hit numbers of this sRNA in nr database.

-	**sRNA_hit_number:** The hits number of this sRNA in sRNA database.
+	**sRNA_hit_number:** The hit numbers of this sRNA in sRNA database.

 	**nr_hit_top3|ID|e-value:** The top 3 hits of this sRNA in nr database will be showed here.
 The information includes protein name, ID and e-value.

 	**sRNA_hit|e-value:** If the homology of this sRNA can be found in sRNA database, the information will be showed here.

-	**overlap_CDS:** If the sRNA overlaps CDS, the information of CDS will be showed here.
+	**overlap_CDS:** If the sRNA overlaps CDS, the information of the overlapped CDS will be showed here.

 	**overlap_percent:** If the sRNA overlaps CDS, the percentage of overlap between sRNA and CDS will be showed here.

 	**end_with_terminator:** The terminator which is associated with this sRNA.

 	**associated_promoter:** The promoter which is associated with this sRNA.
-Each promoter (separated by comma) corresponds with the related TSSs.

 	**sRNA_length:** sRNA length.

 **gffs:** Stores gff files of the sRNA.
 There are also some sub-folders:

-	**for class:** Stores the results of different sRNA classes.
+	**for class:** Stores the results based on different sRNA classes.

 	**best:** Stores the best results of sRNAs after filtering.